panda3d/panda3d/README.md

 Windows
 -------

-We currently build using the Microsoft Visual C++ 2015 compiler.
+You can build Panda3D with the Microsoft Visual C++ 2015 or 2017 compiler, which can be downloaded for free from the [Visual Studio site](https://visualstudio.microsoft.com/downloads/).
 You will also need to install the [Windows 10 SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk), and if you intend to target Windows XP, you will also need the [Windows 7.1 SDK](https://www.microsoft.com/en-us/download/details.aspx?id=8279).